LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 **Description:**

 Returns the current height of the inventory grid.
+Defaults to `lia.config.invH` when unset.

 **Parameters:**